top of page

 Migration and Refugee Politics

-• “Street-level Bureaucrats and Migration: Governmentality, Agency, and Transformation in Contemporary Brazil,” José O. Pérez, Working Manuscript
+• “Street-level Bureaucrats and Venezuelan Migration to Brazil: Governmentality, Agency, and State Transformation,” José O. Pérez, Under Review

 Security Studies

 My research in the vein of security studies has focused on the role of race and gender, often overlooked facets of international security, in impacting how individuals experience (in)security and vulnerability.
 These projects have included a host of mixed methods approaches ranging from discourse analysis, quantitative text analysis, media coverage analysis, interviews, to participant observations.
-For instance, I compared diplomatic performances, via speeches and other official documents, during the Luiz Lula da Silva and Jair Bolsonaro presidential administrations in Brazil, to theorize how different diplomatic approaches can function to occlude on-going violence towards racialized populations (afro-Brazilians for the former, and Indigenous groups for the latter) during both administrations.
+For instance, I compared diplomatic performances, such as speeches and other official documents, during the Luiz Lula da Silva and Jair Bolsonaro presidential administrations in Brazil, to theorize how different diplomatic approaches can function to occlude on-going violence towards racialized populations (afro-Brazilians for the former, and Indigenous groups for the latter).
 These findings were published in Security Studies.

-Finally, my research in security studies includes another project co-authored with Tarsis Brito (Post-doc at the London School of Economics), whose research outcomes are currently under review, where we compare Global North border technologies and refugee reception efforts to that of the Global South.
-For this project we employ Ceuta, Spain and Roraima, Brazil as two case studies, to examine how border control methods function (or not) to impede human mobility and seal off borders.
-We theorize that Global South states are not structurally positioned to have the same relationship vis-à-vis border closures and control methods that Global North states due, thereby leading to border control enforcement efforts that are only temporary or partial.
+Finally, my research in security studies includes a manuscript co-authored with Tarsis Brito (Post-doc at the London School of Economics) where we compare Global North border enforcement efforts to those of the Global South.
+For this project we employ Ceuta, Spain and Roraima, Brazil as contrasting case studies, to examine how border control methods function (or not) to impede human mobility.
+We theorize Global South states are not structurally positioned to have the same relationship vis-à-vis border control methods as Global North states do, thereby leading to border enforcement efforts that are only temporary or partial.

 Publications include: